evanaze/evanaze.github.io/_projects/captcha.md

 Using OpenCV alone got me 90% of the way there.
 [OpenCV](https://opencv.org) is a library built in C++ for image processing, and can do some very powerful stuff.
 There is also a Python package for OpenCV called [opencv-python](https://pypi.org/project/opencv-python/), and here are the [tutorials](https://opencv-python-tutroals.readthedocs.io/en/latest/) if you are interested.

 ### Method 2: OpenCV + Deep Learning
 For the last 8 to 10% of images, I figured something more needed to be done.
-I either needed to